omnetpp/omnetpp/doc/src/userguide/ned-editor.rst

 Creating Types and Inner Types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To create a type, or an inner type inside a compound module, click on the appropriate palette item in the "Types" drawer, and then click where you want to place the new element.
+To create a type or an inner type inside a compound module, click on the appropriate palette item in the "Types" drawer, and then click where you want to place the new element.
 If you click on the background, a new top-level type will be created.
 Clicking on an existing compound module or network creates an inner type inside that module.